programster/Job-Scheduler/README.md

 ```

 ### DEBUG

-Specify  to turn on debugging mode.
+Toggles debugging mode on/off.
 Debugging mode will result in a lot of extra console output.
 * **Default:** off
-* **Example Usage:** `DEBUG=1`
+* **Example Usage:** `DEBUG=true`

 ### USE_THREAD_POOL
-Specify in order to use a pool of threads that get re-used to handle connections, instead of spawning 1 new thread for each incomming connection.
+Set this variable to true in order to use a pool of threads that get re-used to handle connections, instead of spawning 1 new thread for each incomming connection.

 * **Default:** false.
 * **Example Usage:** `USE_THREAD_POOL=true`